Manisha-shr/manisha-shr/README.md

-# Manisha Sharma - Data Engineer & BI Specialist
+# Manisha Sharma - Business intelligence and Data Aanlyst

 ## About Me
 Hello!
 I'm Manisha Sharma, a highly skilled Data Engineer with over 6 years of experience.
 My expertise lies in Power BI, SQL, Python, Dashboard Development, and Business Intelligence.
 I am passionate about turning raw data into meaningful insights and driving informed decision-making.